huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vbs_backup_policy.md

 * `frequency` - Specifies the backup interval.
 The value is in the range of 1 to 14 days.

-**tags** - Represents the list of tag details associated with the backup policy.
+* `tags` - Represents the list of tag details associated with the backup policy.

+The `tags` block contains:

 * `key` - Specifies the tag key.